 It can be difficult to remember to floss or to get in the habit of flossing.
 If you’re struggling with it, you can try setting a reminder on your phone or putting a post-it note by your bed, so that you don’t fall asleep without flossing.

 Step three is rinsing your mouth out with mouthwash.
-While not an essential like brushing and flossing, rinsing with mouthwash can help freshen your breath, kill any lingering bacteria and, if it contains fluoride, strengthen your teeth and further protect against tooth decay.
+While not as essential as brushing and flossing, rinsing with mouthwash can help freshen your breath, kill any lingering bacteria and if it contains fluoride, strengthens your teeth and further protect against tooth decay.

 Seeing a Dentist